 For more information on safe sleep, please follow the link below:

 Birth trauma like any traumatic event in our lives, can lead to post traumatic stress disorder symptoms.
 It may make it difficult to bond with your baby.
-You may find you get symptoms triggered about your birth experience by seeing pregnant women, other babies or certain television programmes such as One Born Every Minute.
+You may find you get symptoms triggered about your birth experience by seeing others who are pregnant, other babies or certain television programmes such as One Born Every Minute.

 Birth Trauma can affect mothers, birthing people as well as birthing partners too.
 It can affect people in different ways at different times.
 Speak to your midwife, health visitor or GP about your thoughts and feelings.
 They are there for you.

-To find out more about birth trauma and help options available you may want to view the following websites:
+To find out more about birth trauma and help options available you may want to view the following resources and websites: